access-softek/llvm-project/clang/docs/PointerAuthentication.rst

 C++ virtual tables
 ~~~~~~~~~~~~~~~~~~

-The pointer to a C++ virtual table is currently signed with the ``DA`` key, no address diversity, and a constant discriminator of 0.
+On Apple's arm64e, the pointer to a C++ virtual table is currently signed with the ``DA`` key, no address diversity, and a constant discriminator of 0.
 The use of no address diversity, as well as the uniform constant discriminator, are seen as weaknesses.
 Not using address diversity allows attackers to simply copy valid v-table pointers from one object to another.
 However, using a uniform discriminator of 0 does have positive performance and code-size implications on ARMv8.3, and diversity for the most important v-table access pattern (virtual dispatch) is already better assured by the signing schemas used on the virtual functions.
 It is also known that some code in practice copies objects containing v-tables with ``memcpy``, and while this is not permitted formally, it is something that may be invasive to eliminate.

+When building for ELF platforms with ``-mbranch-protection=pauthabi``, C++ virtual tables are signed with the ``DA`` key, no address diversity (FIXME) and a type-dependent discriminator (an option ``-fptrauth-vtable-type-discrimination`` is implicitly passed).
+For making this schema work properly with RTTI types (e.g. ``__class_type_info``), an additional command-line option ``-fptrauth-cxx-type-info-vtable-discriminator`` is proposed.
+Since we do not have full definition of RTTI types when emitting AUTH relocation matching their vtable pointers, we are unable to calculate proper discriminator without additional information.
+Three values for the option are allowed:

+- ``zero``: use constant discriminator of 0;

+- ``type``: use type-dependent discriminator calculated with only hard-coded mangled type name in mind; may be suitable for implementations where RTTI classes are not inherited from other ones, for example, for libstdc++;

+- ``libcxx``: use constant discriminator matching base interface class type `__shim_type_info` which is used for RTTI types in libcxx.

+The ``libcxx`` value is used with ``-mbranch-protection=pauthabi``, otherwise, ``zero`` is the default.

 Virtual functions in a C++ virtual table are signed with the ``IA`` key, address diversity, and a constant discriminator equal to the string hash (see `ptrauth_string_discriminator`_) of the mangled name of the function which originally gave rise to the v-table slot.